linemanjs/lineman-angular/README.md

 This plugin assumes:

  * That your Angular 2 files will be placed in the app/ng2 folder.
 The Angular 2 tutorials use app and app/ts for the host folder for Angular 1 / Angular 2 hybrid applications, and app as the host folder for pure Angular 2 applications.
 This plugin has been written to support Angular 1 / Angular 2 hybrid applications.
 Some time the future this plugin will be re-factored to support pure Angular 2 applications.

+## Sample application
+See the [lineman-angular2-template project](https://github.com/RodrigoMattosoSilveira/lineman-angular2-template) for a sample application of this plugin.